metaverselaw/lawlib/README.md

 We will do our best to make our code available to the public.
 At the same time, a bulk of Metaverse Law Library runs on software created by third parties (i.e., open source), so we want to make it clear that <b>WE DO NOT EXTEND OR MODIFY ORIGINAL LICENSE CREATED BY THIRD PARTIES</b>.
 See <a href="https://github.com/metaverselaw/lawlib/blob/main/LICENSE">license</a>.

 # Grav
 Metaverse Law Library website runs on Grav.
 Grav is an open source flat-file CMS web-platform.
 Grav is available on Github <a href="https://github.com/getgrav/grav" target="_blank">here</a>.
+The "Grav" folder is simply our implementation of the default setting.

 # Text-to-Speech
 We use <a href="https://cloud.google.com/text-to-speech" target="_blank">Google AI Text-to-Speech</a> functionalities.